WildMeOrg/codex-frontend/README.md

 # wildbook-frontend

 The new frontend for [Wildbook](https://github.com/WildbookOrg/Wildbook).
+This project is not in production yet, but it is under active development.

 ## Contributions